Kurt Chew-Een Lee: Vietnam War

 Lee served at The Basic School from 1962 to 1965, beginning as commanding officer of the Enlisted Instructor Company at the rank of captain.
 He earned the rank of major on January 1, 1963, at which time he was made chief of the Platoon Tactics Instruction Group.
 In his 27 months at this position he trained future generals Charles "Chuck" Krulak and John "Jack" Sheehan.
 Lee served overseas in South Vietnam during 1965–1966 as Division Combat Intelligence Officer for 3rd Marine Division, III Marine Amphibious Force.
 He organized a division-level translation team for quickly processing foreign language documents captured by marine field units.

 Later life and death

 Lee retired from military service at the rank of major in 1968 and worked a civilian job with New York Life Insurance Company for seven years.
 During this period, Lee's mother died in Sacramento, and Lee's brother Chew-Mon Lee committed suicide in 1972 at the rank of colonel, while serving as army attaché for the United States Embassy in Taipei, Taiwan.
 His brother Chew-Fan Lee advanced in his career as hospital pharmacist.
 In 1975, Lee began working as a regulatory compliance coordinator for the National Rural Electric Cooperative Association; a position he held for almost two decades.
-Lee was married twice, producing no children.
-He had a step-daughter from his second marriage.
-Lee retired from his civilian career, living near Washington, D.C. in Arlington, Virginia.
+Lee was married twice; he did not have any children of his own, but had a stepdaughter from his second marriage.
+After Lee retired from his civilian career, he lived near Washington, D.C., in Arlington, Virginia.

 Lee died on March 3, 2014, at the age of 88.